miccoli/pyownet/docs/protocol.rst

 .. warning::

    This software is still in alpha testing.
-Altough it has been sucessfully used in production environments for more than 4 years, its API is not frozen yet, and could be changed.
+Although it has been successfully used in production environments for more than 4 years, its API is not frozen yet, and could be changed.

 The :mod:`pyownet.protocol` module is a low-level implementation of